bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

  - Kubernetes has built-in logic for self-healing which makes it easier and ideal target for the development of such a solution

  ## **2. Users**
- - This will be used by Cluster Admins and Cluster Developers using the Kubernetes Cluster for various application or projects
+ - This will be used by cluster admins and developers using the Kubernetes Cluster and want to optimize their infrastructure cost for various applications or projects
  - It does not target non-expert users who are unfamiliar with Kubernetes or AWS

 ## **3. Scope and features**